mpv-player/mpv/README.md

 Compiling with full features requires development files for several external libraries.
 Below is a list of some important requirements.

-The mpv build system uses *waf* but we don't store it in your source tree.
-The script './bootstrap.py' will download the latest version of waf that was tested with the build system.
+The mpv build system uses *waf*.
 For a list of the available build options use `./waf configure --help`.
 If you think you have support for some feature installed but configure fails to detect it, the file `build/config.log` may contain information about the reasons for the failure.

 NOTE: To avoid cluttering the output with unreadable spam, `--help` only shows one of the two switches for each option.
 If the option is autodetected by